fac30/agency-site--oleg-elena/README.md

 **Core Stories**
 As a potential client, I want to:<br>
-⬜️ See information about each member of your team so that I can know who you are<br>
+&nbsp;⬜️ See information about each member of your team so that I can know who you are<br>
-⬜️ Browse your website on mobile, tablet, and desktop devices<br>
+&nbsp;⬜️ Browse your website on mobile, tablet, and desktop devices<br>
-⬜️ Click to navigate to different sections of your webpage<br>
+&nbsp;⬜️ Click to navigate to different sections of your webpage<br>
-⬜️ Contact you to enquire about working with you<br>
+&nbsp;⬜️ Contact you to enquire about working with you<br>
-✅ Visit your website at a publicly accessible domain name
+&nbsp;✅ Visit your website at a publicly accessible domain name

 **Additionally, as a visually impaired user, I want to:**